Pi-hole in a Docker Container

 # Custom dnsmasq section

-#- './etc-dnsmasq.d:/etc/dnsmasq.d' # Uncomment if for custom dnsmasq config
+#- './etc-dnsmasq.d:/etc/dnsmasq.d' # Uncomment if using a custom dnsmasq config

 cap_add: